ibm-cloud-docs/cloud-infrastructure/vmware-on-prem-to-v2v.md

 **Option 2: Auto-provision**

-RMM can automatically provision a virtual server instance of VPC.
-Enable the wave level setting **Autoprovision** and then configure RMM with necessary details.
-Use these steps to use the auto-provision feature:

-1. Click **Clouduser** menu under **Configuration** main menu on left side.
-2. Click **Add**, and the Add Cloud** form will opens.
-Enter appropriate details for the following fields:
-    - Name
-    - Select ‘{{site.data.keyword.vpc_short}}’ as Cloud Provider
-    - Select appropriate Region where you want to auto provision virtual server instance
-    - Enter valid API key for your {{site.data.keyword.cloud_notm}} account
-    - Once all details are filled, click **Add**
-3. Open wave where operation needs to be performed
-4. Click text ’Not Configured’, next to ‘Autoprovision’ label, a pop up opens:
-    - Select added clouduser as **Environment**
-    - Select region where virtual server instance needs to be provisioned
-    - Subnet name and VPC name are optional.
-If entered, these would be default names for VPC and Subnet during provision of virtual server instance
-    - Click **Add Host**, (plus icon on left top window)
+### Option 2: Auto-provision
+{: #option2-auto-provision}

+#### Setting up a cloud user
+{: #setting-up-cloud-user}

+1. Log in to the RackWare web console.
+2. In the RackWare web console, navigate to **Configuration > Clouduser**.
+3. When you add a cloud user, enter a name and select _{{site.data.keyword.vpc_short}}_ for the **Cloud Provider**.
+Select the region where you want to auto-provision the virtual server instance, and enter your {{site.data.keyword.cloud_notm}} API key.
+4. Click **Add**.

+#### Creating a wave and replication
+{: #creating-wave}

+A wave contains a single host or multiple hosts that will be migrated.
+For this migration, you need to create one or more waves, provide information about the hosts in the wave, and then start the wave.

+1. In the RackWare web console, nagivate to **Replication > Waves**.
-    - Select **Target Type** as **Autoprovision**
+2. When you create a wave, select **Target Type** as **Autoprovision**.
-    - Enter source details:

-        - IP address
-        - Friendly name
-        - Select OS
-        - Username
-    - Enter Target details:
-        - Only **Friendly Name** is required on target side
-        - Use **right Sizing** from **Advanced Options** if the source has a boot volume greater than 250 GB, as VPC does not support boot volume greater than 250 GB.
+3. Enter source and target details.
+If the source has a boot volume greater than 250 GB, select **Right Sizing** from **Advanced Options** since {{site.data.keyword.vpc_short}} does not support a boot volume greater than 250 GB.
-    - Once you close this form, RMM shows a warning to enter **{{site.data.keyword.vpc_short}} Options**
-    - Edit host and you see **{{site.data.keyword.vpc_short}} Options** as an extra tab at the top
-        - The VPC name is mandatory.
-It creates VPC with given name if not present in that region.
-All other fields are optional.
-If no value is entered in optional fields, then RMM finds relevant resource.
-        - Select Region
-        - Resource Group
-        - Subnet
-        - Security Group
-        - Zone
-        - VSI Profile Name
-        - Permit Resources Creation – Check this option if the given VPC name or subnet is not present.
-This is a simple permission flag for RMM to create resources.
-        - Image Name
-        - Image username (This field is optional as Linux has key-based authentication, so even if any value is entered, it would be ignored)
-        - Image password (This field is optional as Linux has key-based authentication so even if any value is entered, it would be ignored)
-        - SSH Keys: Enter either the name of the ssh key or the content of the public key to be present on the newly created virtual server instance
-    - Click **Modify**
-    - Finally, run replication

-Target virtual server instance boot volume cannot be greater than 250 GB, so if source machine’s boot volume is greater than 250 GB, use right sizing option of RMM.
+4. After you enter your source and target information, you need to provide your {{site.data.keyword.vpc_short}} information.
+5. From the edit option in **Actions** menu of your source, select the **{{site.data.keyword.vpc_short}} Options** tab, enter the relevent information, and click **Modify**.
+6. Run the replication.

+Ensure that your VPC, subnet, and other necessary cloud components are set up before you add a cloud user in RMM.
 {: note}

-If "No Transfer" option is selected in "Sync Options", it does auto provision of target but actual data/applications are not migrated.
-{: note}

-Ensure that your VPC, subnet, and other necessary cloud components are set up before adding cloud user in RMM.
+#### Assigning environment to wave
-{: note}
+{: #assigning-wave}

+1. In the RackWare web console, nagivate to **Replication > Waves**.
+2. Select the wave that needs to be migrated.
+3. On the **Wave Detail** page, select the Autoprovision option as **Not configured**.
+4. Select your cloud user for the **Environment**, enter the region where the virtual server instance needs to be provisioned, and apply the changes.

 ## Source and target compute preparation
 {: #source-target-compute-prep-vmware}